aodr3w/keiji/README.md

 **How do i fix errors in a task ?**

-When an error on a task occurs, the task.IsError will be set to true and the scheduler will not pick the task until isError is set to False.
+When an error occurs, the `task.IsError` field will be set to `true` and the scheduler will not pick the task until `isError is set to False`.
 Inorder to resolve the error , do the following;

 - update `function.go` for the task i.e fix the error.